dee-adibah/meowland/README.md

 ## Difficulties

 -   User related
--   Understanding how the serializers work
+-   Understanding how the serializers work and getting the API route to work
 -   Being focus on the plan made

 ## TODO